rauland/iac/README.md

 To get started, fork this repo.
 Included are workflows that can bootstrap your state file.

 Also included is:
-- Ansible for Configuration Management
+- Ansible roles and playbooks for Configuration Management
-- GitHub Actions for Continuous Integration
+- GitHub Actions workflows for Continuous Integration
-- Terraform for Infrastructure Provisioning
+- Terraform modules for Infrastructure Provisioning

 ## Overview
 <img width="2040" height="1560" alt="fossflow-export-2026-03-22T08_35_25 035Z" src="https://github.com/user-attachments/assets/ddda8bb0-25df-464d-a298-db219ccc5e71" />